All Dev Patel Movies, Ranked by Tomatometer

-British retirees (Judi Dench, Maggie Smith, Bill Nighy) move to India to live out their golden years and find that...
+Some British retirees (Judi Dench, Maggie Smith, Bill Nighy) decide to outsource their retirement to exotic -- and less expensive...
 [More]

 Critics Consensus: Lion's undeniably uplifting story and talented cast make it a moving journey that transcends the typical cliches of its genre.

 Five year old Saroo gets lost on a train which takes him thousands of miles across India, away from home...
 [More]